Face milling with the router

 Tool selection

-- Shank diameter: Common sizes are 8 mm, 10 mm and 12 mm.
-Ensure compatibility with your router.
+• Shank diameter: Common sizes are 8 mm, 10 mm, and 12 mm.
+Make sure they're compatible with your router.

-- Tool diameter: Face milling cutters range between 25 mm and 50 mm.
-The larger the diameter, the more power and stability the router needs.
+• Tool diameter: Face milling cutters range between 25 mm and 50 mm.
+The larger the diameter, the more power and stability the milling cutter needs.

 Always choose a milling tool that matches the scope of the project and the specifications of your machine.